MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/comparison-query.md

 10. In the **Select employees** section, add filters to select the employees who are the subject of your query.
 For more information, see [Select employees](#select-employees).

-11. In the **Define comparison groups** section, select the employees whom you want to compare with your subject population (the people you selected in the preceding step).
-For more information, see [Define comparison groups](#define-comparison-groups).
+11. In the **Select peer groups** section, select the employees whom you want to compare with your subject population (the people you selected in the preceding step).
+For more information, see [Select peer groups](#define-comparison-groups).

 12. In the **Select metrics** section, select the aspect of employee behavior that you want to compare with peer groups.
 For more information, see [Select metrics](#select-metrics).